 Now you will be able to update apps on your device.

 There are instances when the issue results from a minor glitch that can be rectified by pausing and restarting the app download from the home screen.
-Use the steps below to fix the problem.

 Look for the icon of the app you are attempting to download on the home screen.

 Long press the app from the Home screen the following options appear: “Resume Download”, “Pause Download”, or “Cancel Download”.